Who is Margot Fonteyn

 Founded 1931 (originally known as the Adeline Genée International Ballet Competition, renamed in honor of Dame Margot Fonteyn in 2019)

-Location The competition is held at different locations globally, with recent editions in London, Hong Kong, and other major cities.
+Location The competition is held in various locations worldwide, with recent editions in London, Hong Kong, and other major cities.

 Eligibility Open to ballet dancers aged 15 to 20 who have passed the RAD Advanced 2 exam or hold an equivalent qualification.

-Competition Format The competition consists of three main stages: Preliminary (video submission), Semi-finals (live), and Finals (live).
+Competition Format The competition has three main stages: preliminary (video submission), Semi-finals (live), and Finals (live).

-Judging Criteria Technical proficiency, artistic expression, and overall performance quality are key judging criteria.
+Judging Criteria Technical proficiency, artistic expression, and overall performance quality are criteria for judging.

-Prizes Scholarships, monetary awards, and prestigious titles like the Margot Fonteyn Award.
+Prizes Scholarships, monetary awards, and prestigious titles, such as the Margot Fonteyn Award.

-Notable Alumni Some of the world’s leading ballet dancers, including Steven McRae, Marianela Núñez, and Darcey Bussell, have participated in the competition.
+Notable Alumni The competition has included some of the world’s leading ballet dancers, including Steven McRae, Marianela Núñez, and Darcey Bussell.

 Special Features Participants receive masterclasses and coaching from world-renowned ballet professionals, providing invaluable experience and exposure.